Koekoek1337/AH_Ticket-To-Ride/README.md

 ### Station Removal
 To test what would happen to the final scores of an optimized network if certain stations were removed, 5 batches of 10 runs were done with the simulated annealing algorithm (Linear cooling, T64, C64*10^-4), each lacking a single station, as well as a control batch of 10 runs with all stations.

 The stations chosen were

 ![removedStations](docs/removedStations_finalScores.png)

-## TODO

 #### Utrecht Centraal
-- National junction
-- Counter intuitively leads to higher overall scores as defined by our score function
+One of the assignments was to  disconnect Utrecht Centraal from the railNetwork connections.
+The results of leaving Utrecht out, were surprising at first.
+The results, counter intuitively, lead to higher overall scores as defined by our score function.
+We believe that the cause of this is that Utrecht is the biggest junction on the map.
+Omitting this station causes a significant reduction in the amount of rail that can be traveled.
+This influences the percentage of rails traveled, and might be the reason for higher scores.

 #### Den Helder
-- Often missing connection
-- Does not result in major score differences with simulated annealing algorithm
+Den Helder is an often missing connection in the railNetwork.
+This is the reason why we decided to remove this station from the network.
+But this new lay out does not result in major score differences with simulated annealing algorithm.

 #### Vlissingen
-- Often missing connection
-- Does not result in major score differences with simulated annealing algorithm
+Vlissingen is, just like Den Helder, a connection that is frequently missing in the results.
+But leaving this out does not show major results differences in score with simulated annealing algorithm.
+The reason why there is not a major difference without Vlissingen (or Den Helder) is, we think, because of the fact that they are often left out in the standard run as well.
+The amount of rail reduction is not a lot (only 1 connection), therefore it does not make a big difference in percentage covered rail.
+(Unlike Utrecht).

 #### Groningen
-- Recommended to us
-- Does not result in major score differences with simulated annealing algorithm
+Groningen was a recommendation.
+It only has a few connections, and these are of long distances.
+But the results in score are not significantly different with simulated algorithm.

+#### Zwolle
+We decided to remove Zwolle from the stations, because it only has a few connections.
+These connections are of long distance.
+Because Zwolle is normally a part of routes, it is surprising that this does not give major different results.
+The reason could be that, just like Groningen, the amount of rails omitted and time gains, does not make a significant contrast in the calculation.

 ---